digitalcredentials/status-service-github/README.md

 ### Revoke

-Revocation is fully explained in the StatusList2021 specifivation and the git status repo implemenation but amounts to POSTing an object to the revocation endpoint, like so:
+Revocation is fully explained in the Status List 2021 specification and the git status repo implemenation but amounts to POSTing an object to the revocation endpoint, like so:

 ```
 {credentialId: '23kdr', credentialStatus: [{type: 'StatusList2021Credential', status: 'revoked'}]}